adafruit/Adafruit_OV7670/README.md

 ## Code structure

 The project is written in a combination of C and C++.
-The C++ parts are currently intended for the Arduino environment.
-CircuitPython development requires C at present, so most lower-level functionality is implemented there.
-The C part itself has two layers...one "mid layer" set of functions that are common to all architectures, and a "lower" layer that does architecture-specific things such as accessing peripheral regisetrs.
+The C++ parts are currently intended for the Arduino platform.
+CircuitPython development requires C at present, so most lower-level functionality is implemented in that language.
+The C part itself has two layers...one "mid layer" set of functions that are common to all architectures, and a "lower" layer that does architecture-specific things such as accessing peripheral registers.
-CircuitPython support, when implemented, will probably its own topmost C layer, akin to the Arduino C++ layer.
+CircuitPython support, when implemented, will probably have its own topmost C layer, akin to the Arduino C++ layer.

 The code makes a reasonable attempt to keep architecture and platform -neutral vs -dependent C or C++ code in separate files.
 There might be a